jean-michel-gonet/angular-backtest/README.md

 Then click on _Apply_ and _Download_ the data.
 You should obtain a CSV file.

 As a side note, the index itself is not a passive ETF.
-Un initial stages it is acceptable to simulate using the index as if it were your fund.
+In initial stages it is acceptable to simulate using the index as if it were your fund.
-In later stages you need to find your actual fund, and see important details like TER, liquidity, buying and selling costs etc.
+Later on, you need to find your actual fund, and see important details like TER, liquidity, buying and selling costs etc.

 ### Include the historical quotes in the project